netcrop/lwrap/README.md

 line width consistency depends on the input language
 font glyph width.

-  The default line break is ascii space plus newline,
-which can be changed with command option to a single
-newline.
-This is because ascii space occasionally
-been used as word and name separator in asian languages.
+  The default line break is ascii space plus newline, this makes the output reversible back to it's original input format.
+The reason is ascii space occasionally been used as word and name separator in asian languages, and if these spaces were erased, the output will no longer be reversible.
+The default can be changed by command options to a single newline, and this may be the desired final output.

 ![Alt text](misc/examples.gif?raw=true "")